-The Center for Healthcare Management and Leadership is pleased to offer this seminar, the introductory course in Lean Six Sigma, during the week of November 2 - 6, 2015 in the UAB School of Health Professions.
-It will provide a thorough understanding of Lean Six Sigma concepts, focusing on eliminating operational wastes and defects along with reducing process variation through fundamental process knowledge and change.
+The UAB Center for Healthcare Management and Leadership is pleased to offer this seminar, the Green Belt in Lean Six Sigma, during the week April 18-22, 2016 in at the UAB School of Health Professions’ Executive Learning Center at 1705 University Boulevard in Birmingham.
+The course will provide a thorough understanding of Lean Six Sigma concepts, focusing on eliminating operational wastes and defects along with reducing process variation through fundamental process knowledge and change.
 Upon successful completion of the Green Belt exam you will receive 3.5 CEUs and a Green Belt Certificate awarded by the national Institute of Industrial Engineers.

-The registration cost is $2,345 per person and registration deadline is October 26, 2015.
+The registration cost is $2,345 per person and registration deadline is April 8, 2016.
 Please click here to register.
 Members of the Institute of Industrial Engineers (IIE) receive a $350 discount.
-They also have a special UAB Corporate Rate for employees.
+Discounts can be obtained for multiple registrations.
+Please contact the Center Director for additional information on the discounts.

 Hotel accommodations can be found near campus at the DoubleTree by Hilton Hotel, located at 808 20th St S, Birmingham, AL 35205.